shiva-cmyk/assignment-Autobotwa/README.md

 The easiest way to deploy is with Vercel (recommended).
 See Next.js deploy docs for details: https://nextjs.org/docs/app/building-your-application/deploying

+### Live demo

+The current production demo is live at: https://assignment-autobotwa.vercel.app/

 ## Vercel v0 (AI-assisted) usage

 The following components were initially scaffolded using Vercel v0 (AI assistant), then reviewed and refined by the team: